Notice of Privacy Practices

 - Uses and Disclosures Relating to Treatment, Payment, or Health Care Operations.

 - For services: We may disclose your PHI to staff members, volunteers, and other service delivery personnel who are involved in providing your services.
 We may also disclose your PHI to other affiliated facilities and service providers in order to ensure the provision of additional or modified services to you.
+This may include using or disclosing your protected health information to voice activated devices (for example, medicine dispensing devices) with proper controls in place to keep it secured in accordance with applicable law.

 - To obtain payment: We may use/disclose your PHI in order to bill and collect payment for your services.
 For example, we may release portions of your PHI to Medicaid, a private insurance plan, or a state office to get paid for services that we delivered to you.